 This not only decouples “review” from “ack!” (because we’re generally more comfortable with our coworkers than our bosses, making the feedback we get from peers seem less threatening).
 It also grants employees a fuller picture of how they’re doing by offering a diverse range of perspectives.

 Performance discussions don’t go away when you introduce continuous performance management!
-In fact, they become more useful, insightful, and accurate the more regularly they’re performed.
+In fact, these check-in conversations they become more useful, insightful, and accurate the more regularly they’re performed.